scopedog/gf-nishida-16/README.md

 Just copy them to your directory and compile your programs with them.

-Please see our technical paper gf-nishida-16.pdf (English) or gf-nishida-16-ja.pdf (Japanese) for further details of gf-nishida-16.
+Please see our technical paper gf-nishida-16.pdf (English) or gf-nishida-16-ja.pdf (Japanese) for the further details.

 CAUTION!!
 Never use b = 0 for GF16div(a, b) because it causes segmentation violation.